How Long To Keep Baby Clothes and Equipment

 • Safety standards improve.
 The top-of-the-line car seat 2 years ago may be only so-so now.

 • Plastics can become brittle and/or degrade.
-The clips on my baby's crib cracked after two years in a hot attic!
+The clips on my baby’s crib cracked after 2 years in a hot attic!
 My Avent bottle nipples crumbled from dry rot.

 • Styles change, and so may the sex of your baby!
 If you can afford it, it's nice to have a fresh look.
 Especially if you buy from a consignment sale!